• HOME

 Sketch of a framework for evaluating what demos are interesting, and what would make them more so.

-Abstract (look for reference to 1/23/01 class) and slides of a talk to Human-Centered Computing class at Berkeley about how end-users are fundamentally engaged in prototyping activity, so every UI needs to be designed to facilitate end-users' designing, trying, iterating, and refining their products as well as their goals.
+Abstract (look for reference to 1/23/01 class) and slides of a talk to Human-Centered Computing class at Berkeley which characterizes end-users as fundamentally engaged in prototyping activity, so every UI needs to be designed to facilitate end-users' designing, trying, iterating, and refining their products as well as their goals.

 A conceptual talk about the value in putting goals into user interfaces.
 Presented at BayCHI, San Francisco Bay Area ACM Special Interest Group in Human-Computer Interaction, March 2000.